 Five students were awarded prizes in three categories in the annual Public Speaking Competition on Saturday, March 5, in the Chapel.

-Michael Nelson was also the Warren Wright Prize recipient.
-His topic was “Making Friends When We’re all Sad and Awkward.”
+Jake Blount was also the Warren Wright Prize recipient.
+His topic was “America’s First Music: An Introduction to Appalachian Old-Time.”